2 FAM 800

 2 FAM 816.1-3(A) Budgeting

-Department of State offices with responsibility for acquiring and/or managing aircraft must account for the operations and ownership costs of their aircraft as described in the GSA U.S. Government Aircraft Cost Accounting Guide.
-INL/A is responsible for maintaining an automated system to collect and report cost data elements as the Federal Aviation Interactive Reporting System (FAIRS) requires.
-This information permits the organization to:
+Department of State offices with responsibility for acquiring and/or managing aircraft must account for the operations and ownership costs of their aircraft as described in the GSA U.S. Government Aircraft Cost Accounting Guide and 41 CFR 102-33.190.
+Bureaus and offices providing or contracting aviation services are responsible for maintaining an automated system to collect and report cost data elements as the Federal Aviation Interactive Reporting System (FAIRS) requires for their fleet of aircraft.
+Bureaus/offices providing or contracting services are required to report data in FAIRS in accordance with 2 FAM 816.3-1.
+All FAIRS submissions will be via INL/A. This FAIRS information permits the organization to:

 (1) Justify the use of U.S. Government aircraft in lieu of commercially available aircraft, and the use of one aircraft in lieu of another;